 Acquirers need to determine the offers made to the targets.
-The offer price depends on whether the target's quality is revealed or not.
+The offer price depends on whether or not the target's quality is revealed.
 When the target's quality is fully revealed, there is no information asymmetry between the two firms and the offer price is easy to determine.
 Our analyses below, therefore, focus on the situation when the target's quality is not fully revealed and the acquirer needs to form a rational expectation of the target's quality.
 Our results show that there exist cases in which the acquirer cannot perfectly screen the target's type and it makes an offer that is insufficient to attract the target of best quality.
 In this sense, information asymmetry leads to inefficiencies in the takeover market because the deals that have the potential of creating the largest value fail to consummate.

-To elucidate the mechanism, we consider an example where an acquirer with type $z_A$ meets a target with pre-innovation productivity $\tilde{z}T$ .
-The true productivity of the target, $z_T$ , is not fully revealed, so the acquirer must conjecture based on the innovation policy of the target, $\hat{\mu}i(\tilde{z}T; \Theta)$ and the law of motion for productivity given by Equation 7.
-For simplicity, let's consider a discretized version of the model with only three possible types for the target: $z_T^h > z_T^m > z_T^l$ with $z_T^m = \tilde{z}T$ .
-The acquirer knows how each of the three types would react to an offer (c, s).
+To elucidate the mechanism, we consider an example in which an acquirer with type z_A meets a target with preinnovation productivity \tilde{z}T .
+The true productivity of the target, z_T , is not fully revealed, so the acquirer must conjecture based on the innovation policy of the target, $\hat{\mu}i(\tilde{z}T;\Theta)$ and the law of motion for productivity given by Equation (7).
+For simplicity, let's consider a discretized version of the model with only three possible types for the target: $z_T^h > z_T^m > z_T^l$ with $z_T^m = \tilde{z}T$.
+The acquirer knows how each of the three types would react to an offer (c,s).
 Figure 3 depicts the indifference curves of each target type, along which they are indifferent between accepting or rejecting the offer.
 Any offer above the curve would be accepted.
-In this example, an offer that is acceptable to $z_T^h$ would be acceptable to both $z_T^m$ and $z_T^l$ , but the opposite is not true.
-Given this information, the acquirer has to choose (c, s) to maximize its expected value.
+In this example, an offer that is acceptable to z_T^h would be acceptable to both z_T^m and z_T^l , but the opposite